fkalis/bash-onedrive-upload/README.md

 The GET-parameter `id` is the unique folder id you need to place in your `onedrive.cfg`.
 You have to work with the decoded URL, e.g. `%21` decodes to `!`:

     export api_root_folder="items/123419ACDA5678AB!45321"

+Unfortunately, you can't get item ID and set it as root folder in this way on OneDrive for Business.
+URL doesn't contains any ID's.
+Other methods of setting root folder will work though.

 You can also specify any of the [special folders](https://dev.onedrive.com/items/special_folders.htm) provided by the API by simply using